NpappaG/orderflow-component/README.md

 - Start with the provided `useOrderStream` helper from the problem statement (BehaviorSubject/Subject-based) to synthesize realistic traffic; keep this as the default mode for demos.
 - Normalize events into `OrderEvent` `{ id, side, volume, timestamp }` (extend as needed for animation state internally).
-- Rolling aggregates: RxJS `scan` + time-bucketed queue to compute buy/sell volume share over the chosen window; expose a smoothed EMA for branch thickness to avoid jitter.
+- Rolling aggregates: in-memory queue with window cutoff; EMA smoothing on share to avoid jitter.
+Widening the window uses retained orders only (no backfill yet).
-- Controls: pause/resume stream, tweak time window, optionally slow-mo for demos.
+- Controls: pause/resume stream, tweak time window, desktop separation slider; optionally add slow-mo for demos.

 ---

 ## Canvas Implementation Notes

-- Precompute bezier control points for the main channel and the two exits; interpolate particle positions with easing for enter/exit.
+- Ribbons are sampled edge paths with separation eased via a normalized sigmoid over the mid-span, then held steady.
-- Maintain a small particle pool to keep GC pressure low under high-frequency streams.
+- Maintain a small particle pool; particles follow ribbon centerlines with eased motion.
-- Draw order density (branch thickness) separately from particles so proportions stay readable even when few particles are on screen.
+- Draw ribbons and particles separately so proportions stay readable even when few particles are on screen.
-- Graceful degradation on low-powered devices: cap max concurrent particles and fall back to lower frame targets.
+- Responsive padding to avoid crowding on mobile; separation scaling available on desktop.

 ---